- Oops!Something went wrong.Please try again later.

 News Corporation price-consensus-eps-surprise-chart | News Corporation Quote

-Revenues at the Digital Real Estate Services segment fell 4% year over year to $261 million due to negative impact from foreign currency fluctuations and COVID-19 pandemic.
-Adjusted revenues for the segment remained almost flat, while adjusted EBITDA advanced 9%.
+Revenues at the Digital Real Estate Services segment increased 34% year over year to $351 million, backed by strong performance at Move and a 10% positive impact from foreign currency fluctuations.
+Adjusted revenues in the segment increased 22%, while adjusted EBITDA surged 52%.

 Other Financial Aspects

-Net cash provided by operating activities of $462 million for the nine months ended Mar 31, 2020, was lower than $661 million in the year-ago period.
-Capital expenditures of $335 million were incurred during the first nine months of fiscal.
-Free cash flow available to News Corporation in the nine months period was $63 million compared with $149 million in the prior year period.
+Net cash provided by operating activities amounted to $1,060 million, for the nine months ended Mar 31, 2021.
+Capital expenditures amounted to $253 million in the first nine months.
+Free cash flow available to News Corporation was $762 million.

 Key Things to Note